ImgBotApp/InternetNL/detail/web/tls/cert-pubkey/exp_en.md

-We check that the pblic key length of the certificate of your website is sufficiently secure.
+We check whether the public key length of the certificate of your website is sufficiently secure.